 A consumer-oriented test acts as documentation.
 The test name is a summary of what the SUT does in given conditions and the test itself explains the API capabilities, usage, and edge scenarios.
 This establishes a clear difference of purpose between test code and production code.

 For behavior verification tests (with mocks), the test describes ‘how’ the SUT interacts with its dependency (not something a consumer would care about).
 This is also documentation but redundant (We can just read the production code for this).

-Fakes created for unit testing can be readily used to write functional tests.
+Fakes created for unit testing can be readily used to write functional/integration tests.
 This is difficult with mocking.